kyodgorbek/VideoCallingApp/README.md

-Overview
+Video Calling App Using Jetpack Compose and MVI Overview
 This repository contains a Video Calling App built using Jetpack Compose and the Model-View-Intent (MVI) architecture.
 The project demonstrates modern Android development practices with a focus on building a fully functional video calling feature.